22 - 23 October 2018

-Tan Sri Dr Wan Mohd Zahid Wan Noordin
+Tan Sri Dato’ Seri Dr Wan Mohd Zahid Mohd Noordin

 Datin Paduka Ir Dr Siti Hamisah Tapsir

 Director General of the Department of Higher Education Ministry of Higher Education Malaysia

-Datin Paduka Ir Dr Siti Hamisah Tapsir is the director general of the Department of Higher Education at the Ministry of Higher Education, Malaysia.
-She was involved in the development of the Malaysia Education Blueprint 2015-2025 (Higher Education) and tasked to implement the initiatives for the public and private higher education institutions.
-She was vital in the establishment of a rating system for private colleges, the liberalisation of private higher education, contributed significantly to the formation of several foreign university branch campuses in Malaysia and the enhancement of the public universities’ policies as well as governance.
+Datin Paduka Ir Dr Siti Hamisah Tapsir is the Director General of the Department of Higher Education at the Ministry of Education Malaysia.
+She was involved in the development of the Malaysia Education Blueprint 20152025 (Higher Education) and tasked to implement the initiatives for the public and private higher education institutions.
+She was pivotal in the establishment of a rating system for private colleges, the liberalisation of private higher education, contributed significantly to the formation of several foreign university branch campuses in Malaysia and the enhancement of the public universities’ policies as well as governance.
+Previously, Dr Siti Hamisah was the Deputy Vice Chancellor of the University of Technology Malaysia.

-Dr Siti Hamisah is a board member of Malaysia Board of Technologists (MBOT) and a registered engineer under Board of Engineers Malaysia (BEM).
-She received an honorary doctorate from the University of Southampton in 2016 and numerous education accolades including the Asia Human Resources Development (HRD) Awards 2017 and the honorary fellow of ASEAN Federation of Engineering Organisations (AFEO) in 2017.
+She received an honorary doctorate from the University of Southampton, United Kingdom, and numerous education accolades including the Asia Human Resources Development (HRD) Awards 2017 and the honorary fellow of ASEAN Federation of Engineering Organisations (AFEO) in 2017.

-CIDANZ has won a number of national business as well as innovations awards and has a growing operational team and professional board.
+CIDANZ has won a number of national business as well as innovation awards, and has a growing operational team and professional board.
 50 startup family enterprises will benefit until 2020 through its Enterprising Families Program.
-It also has a range of early children’s education centres as well as a social housing project such as the oneVILLAGE facility in 2020.
+It also has a range of early children’s education centres as well as a social housing project followed by the building of the oneVILLAGE facility in 2020.

-Ina has a degree in commerce from Auckland University, New Zealand.
+Ina has a degree in Commerce from the Auckland University, New Zealand.

 Ashran Dato’ Ghazi

-Chief Executive Officer, Malaysian Global Innovation & Creativity Centre (MaGIC)
+Chief Executive Officer Malaysian Global Innovation & Creativity Centre (MaGIC) Malaysia

-Director of Training, Development Cooperation and Advocacy, Philippines Social Enterprise Network
+Director of Training Development Cooperation and Advocacy, Philippines Social Enterprise Network Philippines